Murder ballad: History

-Cultural references
+In popular culture

 Tom Lehrer's song, "The Irish Ballad", is a parody of the traditional murder ballad.
 J.H.P.
-Pafford, in a review of Olive Burt's American Murder Ballads and their Stories, states that the song contains "a running prose commentary on the incidents described in many [such] ballads".
+Pafford, in a review of Olive Burt's American Murder Ballads and their Stories, states that the song contains "a running prose commentary on the incidents described in many [such] ballads."

-Suzanne Collins's Hunger Games Trilogy of books, and the films based upon them, make much of Katniss Everdeen's ability to sing.
-"The Hanging Tree" was written specifically for the third film; it follows Appalachian murder ballad style.
+Suzanne Collins's Mockingjay from The Hunger Games trilogy includes lyrics to the song "The Hanging Tree", which follows Appalachian murder ballad style; music for the song was composed for the third film by James Newton Howard.

-Murder ballads inspired by Western movies were popular subjects for the easy listening and adult contemporary music of the late 60s to early 70s, some based on real life and others on fictional events.
-I'm Gonna Get Me A Gun by Cat Stevens tells the story of Billy the Kid before he began his murder spree, and Glendale Train by New Riders of the Purple Sage is about the James Gang murdering two railroad workers during a train robbery.
-Other songs are fictional, such as Maria's widower dispensing vigilante justice on the bandit who murdered his wife, the prisoner in Hutchinson Jail accused of shooting a man, or the jealous lover stabbing Delilah in a fit of anger after seeing her cheating with another man.
-Murder ballads by female vocalists are often sung from the victim's perspective, such as Bang Bang by Cher.
+Murder ballads inspired by Western movies were popular subjects for the easy listening and adult contemporary music of the late 1960s to early 70s, some based on real life and others on fictional events.
+"I'm Gonna Get Me A Gun" by Cat Stevens tells the story of Billy the Kid before he began his murder spree, and "Glendale Train" by New Riders of the Purple Sage is about the James Gang murdering two railroad workers during a train robbery.
+Ones based on fictional stories include "I Did What I Did For Maria" telling the tale of widower's vigilante justice against the bandit who murdered his wife, "Hutchinson Jail" about a prisoner accused of shooting a man, or Tom Jones' "Delilah" about a man stabbing his unfaithful lover in a fit of anger.
+Murder ballads by female vocalists are often sung from the victim's perspective, such as "Bang Bang" by Cher.

-During the late 2010s and early 2020s, murder ballads were reinterpreted to criticise knife crime committed by teenage gangs in London.
-Welsh guitarist Ren Gill's Story of Jenny and Screech (2019) draws upon folk music, hip-hop and spoken word to tell the melodramatic story of a teenage robber named James alias Screech who murdered his own sister with an illegal rambo knife, was rejected by his friends, attacked a policeman, and was shot dead by armed police.
-This was followed in 2022 with a prequel murder ballad about Jenny and Screech's mother Violet, a victim of fatal domestic abuse in "London City, far from pretty, 2005."